This is the multi-page printable view of this section. Click here to print.

 In practice, you will likely spend a lot of time tuning the color settings so the desired biological structures are most visible.
 For this tutorial, we’ll cover a few simple steps to make the data more visible:

-2. Now drag the leftmost slider of the middle, purple slider to the right.
+3. Now drag the leftmost slider of the middle, purple slider to the right.
 Do this until the blocky, purple background of the image tiles disappears and you can see the purple outline of the brain.
 For this data, you’ll be dragging the slider until it’s midway between the left edge and the center lock icon below the sliders.
+If you have the numbers showing, set “Min” to around 15600.

-3. Now do it again for green.
+4. Now do it again for green.
 Click the eye next to the green slider to show the green channel, and the eye next to the purple channel to hide it.
 Drag the leftmost slide of the green bar until, again, the blocky background disappears and the brain outline is visible.
-For this data, try setting it a bit to the left of the middle purple slider.
+For this data, try setting it a bit to the left of the left purple slider.
+That’s around a value of 12200 for “Min”.

 At this point (screenshot below), the labeled neurons, though, stand out in green against the purple background.
 Feel free to experiment with the other sliders.
-In practice, some tracers prefer to adjust the settings until the background is nearly invisible, so that the neuron signal is prominent, even if dim.
+It’s a matter of personal preference.
+Some tracers prefer to adjust the settings until the background is nearly invisible, so that the neuron signal is prominent, even if dim.

 Note: Color settings are not saved for samples!
 In the next tutorial, we’ll see how these settings are saved in workspaces.